 Trend analysis of the fatalities data produces mostly intuitive results.
-The 2017 five year averages are 116.4 fatalities and 0.881 fatalities per HMVMT.
-Fatalities in the last decade have shown wide variation over a one to two year cycle, with the number of 2017 fatalities being near the minimum for the decade.
-The five year average of the number of fatalities also dropped from 2016 to 2017, yet the trend line predicts a slight increase in fatalities for 2019.
-The annual fatalities rates and the five year averages mimic the same patterns seen in the numbers of fatalities, but the computed trend line shows a slight reduction in the 2019 target value as compared to the 2017 value.
-A 2019 target fatality rate of 0.879 fatalities per HMVMT as computed by the trend line is recommended as this target is reasonable and consistent with recent performance, and confirms the NHDOT's goal to reduce fatal crashes.
+The 2018 five year average fatality rate is 0.885 per HMVMT.
+Fatalities in the last decade have shown wide variation over a one to two year cycle, with the number of 2018 fatalities being the highest recorded value for the decade.
+The five year average of the number of fatalities also increased from 2017 to 2018, but with the five-year average trend line mostly attenuating the large annual increase.
+The annual fatalities rates and the five year averages exhibit similar patterns seen in the numbers of fatalities.
+A 2020 target fatality rate of 0.885 fatalities per HMVMT (maintaining the 2018 five-year average) is recommended.
+The rising trend computed by the data is not acceptable as a target as it would be contrary to the core objective of the state's Driving Toward Zero initiative, thus a level trend has been selected as the target.

-Serious Injury Rate
+Serious Injury Rate: 3.269